AndoryuRenoa/IsciTrimmer/README.md

 This is for copying and pasting ISCIs from multiple sources and formats into a unified output.

-V1.1 Complete
+V1.11 Complete

+Current Build notes:

+Test on Monday to see if moving the try statement takes care of the xrds problem

-Current Build Notes:
+Previous Build Notes:

 Copying from certain software(XRDS) causes said software to hang and the clipboard to be unusable until IsciTrimmer is closed, although the IsciTrimmer UI does not fail.
 (Possible Deadlock?)